doctariDev/techblog/_posts/2022-05-19-kotlin-context-receivers.markdown

 The problem is that the implementation of this property needs both of its receivers, the integer and the Activity.
 Prior to Kotlin 1.6.20 there was no way to have top level declarations with more than 1 receiver.

-So now, lets finally see how we can improve things with Kotlin's new context receivers feature.
+So now, let's finally see how we can improve things with Kotlin's new context receivers feature.

 ## Context Receivers